hjaremko/baca-cli/README.md

 ### Submit: `submit`

 Submit file to task given by its id.
-Use 'baca tasks' to see what ids are available.
+Use `baca tasks` to see what ids are available.
 Passing optional parameter `--zip` will zip given file before submitting.

 ```